-The Vaccine Alliance's second replenishment will finance immunisation programmes for the 2016-2020 strategic period.
+The Vaccine Alliance’s second replenishment raised over US$ 7.5 billion to finance immunisation programmes in the 2016–2020 period.

-The GAVI Alliance Board has approved a revised five-year strategy to continue to build sustainable programmes and deliver on its mission to save children’s lives and protect people’s health by increasing equitable use of vaccines in lower income countries
+In June 2014, the Gavi Board approved a revised five-year strategy to continue to build sustainable programmes and deliver on our mission to save children’s lives and protect people’s health by increasing equitable use of vaccines in lower-income countries.

-The revised five-year strategy (2016-2020), approved by the Gavi Board on 19 June 2014, builds on the current strategy and draws lessons from the previous 15 years.
-The strategy is designed to adapt to the changing environment in which the Vaccine Alliance and the countries it is supporting will operate.
+The 2016-2020 strategy builds on the previous strategy and draws lessons from the past 15 years.
+It is designed to adapt to the changing environment in which the Vaccine Alliance and the countries we support are operating.

-- Accelerate equitable uptake and coverage of vaccines.
+- The vaccine goal: accelerate equitable uptake and coverage of vaccines;

-- Increase effectiveness and efficiency of immunisation delivery as an integrated part of strengthened health systems.
+- The systems goal: increase effectiveness and efficiency of immunisation delivery as an integrated part of strengthened health systems;

-- Shape markets for vaccines and other immunisation products.
+- The market shaping goal: shape markets for vaccines and other immunisation products.

 The strategic framework includes eight principles, intended to define the Vaccine Alliance’s characteristics, its business model and its aspirations: country-led, community-owned, globally engaged, catalytic and sustainable, integrated, innovative, collaborative and accountable.

-The new framework also includes four ‘strategic enablers’.
+The framework also includes four “strategic enablers”.
 These are critical elements that the Vaccine Alliance, including countries, need to put in place to successfully achieve the four strategic goals.